FaeyUmbrea/module-docs/Writerside/topics/OBS-Remote.md

 The Websocket is executed inside the OBS Browser Source.
 So you can use localhost as the url.

-Then either enter your Wbesocket Settings directly in Module Settings and reload.
+Then either enter your Websocket Settings directly in Module Settings and sync them to your stream user.

-Alternatively, add this block to your Browser Source' Custom CSS:
+Alternatively, add this block to your Browser Source's Custom CSS:

 `:root { --local-obs-host:[host]; --local-obs-port:[port]; --local-obs-password:[password]; }`

-Replace [host] with your host name, i.e. localhost.
-Do not add quotationmarks or spaces and make sure to keep the trailing semicolon.
+Replace [host] with your host name, i.e., localhost.
+Do not add quotation marks or spaces and make sure to keep the trailing semicolon.
-`--local-obs-host:localhost;` or `--local-obs-host:your.host.com;` or `--local-obs-host:127.0.0.1;` all work.
+`--Local-obs-host:localhost;` or `--local-obs-host:your.host.com;` or `--local-obs-host:127.0.0.1;` all work.

 Then replace [port] with the port of your Websocket.
 This is usually 4455.
-`--local-obs-port:4455;`
+`--Local-obs-port:4455;`

 Finally, replace [password] with your websocket password.
-`--local-obs-password:P4ssw0rd!;`
+`--Local-obs-password:P4ssw0rd!;`

-This will override what ever you put into OBS Websocket Settings aswell.
+This will override whatever you put into OBS Websocket Settings as well.
 You can also define only some of these settings for partial overriding.

 ## Foundry

 ### Events

-The Tab in OBS Remote Settings dicates what event the changes are fired on.
+The Tab in OBS Remote Settings dictates what event the changes are fired on.

 Currently available are:
 * Load > When Foundry First Loads
 * Combat Start > When ever any combat starts
 * Combat End > When ever any combat ends
 * Pause > When the game is Paused
-* Unpause > When the game is Unpaused
+* Unpause > When the game is Unparsed
 * Close Obs > Only with Websocket enabled, will fire when OBS is about to close.

 ### Actions